The New Zealand Book Council's Writers Files

 Back to top

 These tips generally apply to those with a book-length manuscript.
-For contact details of literary magazines which accept poems and short stories, see the Literary Magazines and Online Journals [book media] section.
+For contact details of literary magazines which accept poems and short stories, see the Literary Magazines and Online Journals section of our website.
+Salient also has a great round-up here.

 Everyone’s experiences with publishing are different.
 There is no magic formula, but these basic guidelines that should help you along the way.
 Good writing and good luck!